nomemory/mockneat-site/docs.md

 // Possible Output: 0.26378031782078615
 ```

-Example for generating a single double value in interval [0.0, bound)
+Example for generating a single double value in interval [0.0, bound):

 ```java
 Double bound = 10.0;